Proposal details

 Parking

 There are 176 bicycle parking spaces proposed.
+No EV charging spots are included in the existing proposal.

 This comprises 4 storeys of parking, one partially underground, with open air parking on the roof at the back of the building (behind the tower).
 This is in the northwestern portion of the lot with residential zoning on three sides.